w3c/vc-di-ecdsa-test-suite/testVectorGuide.md

   - `selectivePointers` are required only for selective disclosure tests.

 Some credentials sections (such as the sd verify test) might require multiple test vectors.
-If multiple vectors are required multiple named properties must be filled in that section in order for the tests to run.
+If multiple vectors are required, multiple named properties must be filled in in that section, in order for the tests to run.

 Each vectors suite has an associated `keyTypes` property.
 That property contains an array of `keyTypes` used to create verification test data.